 Grants.gov is the official access point for grants administered by government agencies.
 It’s comprehensive with a lot of information on the federal grant process.
 Start your search for grant opportunities and check “small businesses” in the eligibility box.
 To read the full eligibility for each grant and apply through Grants.gov, register an account first.

 Challenge.gov is a list of creative, technical, and scientific competitions and prizes run by agencies across the federal government in order to drive innovation.
-Search through open competitions and click “sort” to filter results by type of challenge, prize amount, and host agency.
+Search through open competitions on their homepage to see the type of challenge, prize amount, and host agency.
 If something catches your attention, register for an account to participate and submit your entry.

 GrantWatch is a website to locate funding through federal, state, local, foundation, and corporation grants in the U.S. and Canada.
 Filter your search for small business grants or go to the specific section for businesses.
 Before seeing the full eligibility for a grant, you’ll have to pay to become a member.

 Small Business Innovation Research Program (SBIR)

 SBIR is a competitive grant program that encourages small businesses in the U.S. to engage in research and development for federal agencies.
 It’s an awards-based program for high-tech innovation with the potential for commercialization, overseen by the U.S. Small Business Administration (SBA).
 To qualify, you must operate a for-profit business with less than 500 employees and fulfill all eligibility requirements.
 One notable SBIR grant is run by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) which provides ten grants of up to $100,000 for research and innovation in the field of accessibility.

 Browse "solicitations" posted by federal agencies and filter by program, agency, or phase.
 Click any headline for further details on how to apply.